 - 2 points per $1 spent at restaurants, cafes, and coffee shops

 - 2 points per $1 spent on airline tickets

 - 2 points per $1 spent on local transit and commuting, taxis, mass transit, tolls, and ride-share services

 - 2 points per $1 spent on fitness club and gym memberships

-- 1 point on everything else
+- 1 point on all other purchases

 - Free Discoverist status ((free premium Wi-Fi, upgrades, late checkout,)